Several military kids look at screens for HPRC resources to build Total Force Fitness

 Connection and communication

-Optimization tactics
+Optimization strategies

 • Be the model.
 For example, if you want family meal time to be a time to connect, then put your cell phone away too.
+To help promote screen-free meals, try changing your physical environment, such as moving away from the TV to a dining table or outside.
+You can also try HPRC’s mealtime conversation starters to focus on in-person connection.

 Physical health and sleep

-Optimization tactics
+Optimization strategies

-• Help you kids reduce their sedentary screen time outside of what’s needed for school or other social activities.
-Suggest alternative activities and screen use that encourages movement (such as video games that include dancing or sports movements).
+• Help your kids reduce their sedentary screen time outside of what’s needed for school or other social activities.
+Suggest other activities and screen use that encourages movement (such as video games that include dancing or sports movements).
+Keep your kids interested in and excited about exercise by making activity into a game.

 Mental and emotional health

-Optimization tactics
+Optimization strategies

 • Discuss boundaries for using devices.
 Remember, it’s not about simply cutting out cell phone use or reducing TV time—it’s about being really thoughtful about when devices are used, and for what purposes.
 If your kids or teens show addictive behaviors or other anxieties around using their devices, talk to them about creating new boundaries.
 Get their input and include their thoughts when setting limits.

-• Talk regularly with your kids about what they watch and play online.
+• Talk regularly with your kids about what they watch and do online.
 The more aware you are of their screen choices, the better you can help them if they see something upsetting—and guide them to safer content.

 Bottom line